copych/SparkBoxFiles/README.md

 # SparkBoxFiles
-Web File Manager for the SparkBox footswitch
+Web File Manager for the SparkBox footswitch.
 Actually this is a web based LittleFS file manager for ESP32.
 With a captive portal and minimum functionality.